font-bakers/knead/docs/quickstart.md

 (e.g.  if `--output npy` is passed), and always default to some value.

 1. `--normalize`: Whether or not to normalize the `x` and `y` coordinates of the control points by the em box size.
+Pass `--normalize` to set to True, and pass `--nonormalize` to set to False.
+Defaults to True.
 Only relevant if `--output json` is passed.

 2. `--num_samples`: The number of samples to evaluate per quadratic Bezier curve.
 Defaults to 640.
 Only relevant if `--output npy` is passed.